QwikDev/qwik/docs/QRL.md

 });
 ```

 The important part is the `baseURI` which gets set to the obsolete URL of this file (`import.meta.url` returns `file://path/to/CONFIG.js`.)
-This will tell Qoot to resolve all files which come from a `file://path/to/**` folder using this configuration.
+This will tell Qwik to resolve all files which come from a `file://path/to/**` folder using this configuration.

 It is important that you import the `CONFIG.ts` file someplace from the root of the application so that the protocols can get configured before they are used.

 ## File extension

-When Qoot imports a QRL it always imports it with a `.js` extension.
+When Qwik imports a QRL it always imports it with a `.js` extension.

 ## Search Parameters